 Examples of Famous Enneagram 2s

 Learning how to recognize Enneagram Two may be easier by looking at examples from the public eye.
-Do keep in mind that these Enneagram assignments are based on what these people show to the world, not actual Enneagram test results.
+Remember that these Enneagram assignments are based on what these people show to the world, not actual Enneagram test results.
+Also, in the complex Enneagram system, instinctual subtypes play a role in how a Type will present itself to the world.

 With that said, some historical figures and celebrities with Enneagram 2 include: